TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Hiking: It’s hot in the summer.
 Wear moisture wicking clothes, anti-chafing cream, hats to block sun, sunscreen, good hiking shoes, plenty of socks, shoes that can get wet, backpack, cooling towels.
 Pack high energy snacks and enough water for the length of your hike.
 We like to pack powder packets like Liquid IV when we’re hiking.

-Laundry: I knew we would be doing laundry at least once or twice and packed a ziplock bag with a couple of Tide pods and dryer sheets.
+Laundry: I knew we would be doing laundry at least once or twice and packed a Ziplock bag with a couple of Tide pods and dryer sheets.

 Get up early: I can’t say this enough.
 Get into the parks before they open.
 You’ll not only beat the crowds, but you’ll beat the heat too.
 We hike early, spend the heat of the day in the pool, then go back in late afternoon.
 This is especially true in Zion and Yellowstone.

 Allow for downtime: There were some days where we didn’t do any big hikes.
-This was a long trip and the kids would not have been happy to do big hikes every day.
+This was a long trip, and the kids would not have been happy to do big hikes every day.
 Break it up with times to relax and swim.
 For kids, just being in a hotel is a vacation.

 Earn Points: Ok, you know I had to throw this in there somewhere.
 We booked as many hotels as we could on points to save money.
 Those we didn’t (like the Best Western and some Holiday Inns) we made sure to register for the hotel bonus promo so that we could earn as many points as possible.
 Also use a credit card that earns at least 3x-4x on gas and dining and at least 2x and up for hotel stays (you’ll earn more if you use a hotel credit card and have status).